BuildFarBox/FarBox-Doc/docs/2 Template & API/3 functions.markdown

 ### load

-This is a function for a lazy coder, it can help us to load multi-css-js files, splited by a blank space.
+This is a function for a lazy coder, it can help us to load multi-css-js files, split by a blank space.

 For example, `load("/hello.css /word.js")` will be compiled to the HTML code blow: